Euro Quality Foundation

 Overview

 Euro Quality Foundation (EQF) was established in 2007 as the charitable arm of Euro Quality Lambs, Europe's largest Muslim-owned lamb abattoir.
-Registered as charity number 1119242, the foundation has distributed over £2 million in donations and interest-free loans to UK-based charities since inception.
+Registered as charity number 1119242, the foundation has distributed grants and interest-free loans to UK-based charities since inception.
 In the financial year ending June 2024, the foundation had an income of £109,309 and expenditure of £639,029, demonstrating significant grantmaking activity funded partly by reserves.
 The foundation's ultimate aim is to distribute funds efficiently to eliminate poverty and social injustice and promote educational learning and tolerance worldwide.
 The foundation operates through trustee discretion rather than a formal application process, with a particular focus on high-impact charities working in emergency situations, poverty relief, sustainable living, social projects, medical requirements, and education.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Funding is distributed on a rolling basis throughout the year as the trustees identify worthy causes.